1. Register with the residents’ registration office

 Please clarify with your home university if you need a certification of your stay signed by TUM and if so, your home university will provide you the form.

 During the orientation weeks, participate in the numerous information events to integrate smoothly at TUM and in Munich.
-In addition to the general events organized by the TUM Global & Alumni Office, most departments host information events.
+In addition to the general events organized by the TUM Global & Alumni Office, most departments and schools host information events.

 With their Student Card, all students receive a time-limited basic ticket for the Munich public transport.
 Additionally, you can purchase the IsarCard Semester, with which you can use the public transport in Munich and Garching 24/7.